 Maintain a healthy body weight and low percentage of body fat: Try to aim for a BMI below 30.
 Additionally, men should aim for a body fat percentage below 25 percent and women below 30 percent.
 If you need to lose weight in the form of body fat, you should aim to establish a calorie deficit each day.
 A combination of a healthy diet and exercise routine help in maintaining a healthy weight or losing weight, if needed.

 Limit alcohol consumption: Women should limit alcohol to no more than one drink per day, and men should limit it to no more than two drinks a day.
-One drink is 1.5 ounces of liquor, 12 ounces of beer, or 5 ounces of wine.
+One drink is

 Your doctor may also recommend prescription drugs to manage cholesterol.
 These include statins, derivatives of niacin (Niacor), and bile acid sequesterants.
 If you’re taking any of these drugs, they should be used in addition to healthy lifestyle choices.